 Boris Kazanski (BArch Adelaide, Australia), Fellow Royal Australian Institute of Architects, Member of the Architektenkammer Nordrhein-Westfalen (Mitglieds-Nr.: 19227), is an Urban Designer with international experience.
 Professional engagements have taken him to Rome, London, Berlin, New York, Düsseldorf, Adelaide, Canberra and Sydney.
 He is registered to practice in Australia and Germany and acts as a consultant to government agencies and private development organisations.
 For over ten years he taught Urban Design at the Kunstakademie Düsseldorf.
 Since 1998 he is in partnership with Theresa Keilhacker in Berlin.

-Theresa Keilhacker is an independent architect and a member of the professional network called AfA – Architekten für Architekten.
+Theresa Keilhacker is an independent architect and a member of the professional network called AfA – Aktiv für Architektur.
 From 2005 to 2013, she chaired the Committee for Sustainable Planning and Building at the Berlin Chamber of Architects.
 Since 2007 she is a member of the Council for City Development.
-From 2013 to 2017 Theresa was the Vice-President of the Berlin Chamber of Architects which represents 8500 registered members.
-Amongst other activities, this position carried responsibilities for urban development; sustainable planning and construction; as well as international contacts.
+From 2013 to 2017 Theresa was the Vice-President of the Berlin Chamber of Architects and since 2021 she is president of the Berlin Chamber of Architects.
 In 2014 she was appointed to the Commission for Sustainable Building of the German Federal Environment Agency (KNBau).
 One of the central goals of KNBau is to foster scientific discussion regarding sustainable building into practice.
 Since 1998 she is a partner of the Office for Urban Design and Architecture in Berlin together with Boris Kazanski.